Zabanaa/zabanaa.github.io/_posts/2017-01-15-mind-blowing-python-tips.md

 ## 9 - Use named tuples for returning multiple values

-Like in the case of an API response in Flask
+Like in the case of an API response in Flask.

 ```python